Israel–Spain relations: History

+20th century

 Spanish policy towards the Middle East was determined by the nature of the Francoist regime, and by post-World War II politics.
 Franco made some overtures towards Israel but short of recognizing the country, not least because the latter's government had no interest in being recognised by such a regime.
 This outright rejection from the newly created State of Israel towards the Francoist dictatorship was born out of domestic politics and ideological reasons.
+On 16 May 1949, speaking against a proposal made by several Latin American countries which favoured the re-establishment of diplomatic relations with Spain, Israeli diplomat Abba Eban made a speech in which he said "For us, the central and inescapable point is the association of this regime with that Nazi-Fascist alliance which corroded the moral foundations of civilized life and inflicted upon the human race its most terrible and devastating ordeal.
+Of that coalition, the only surviving expression is the Spanish regime which welcomed, accepted, congratulated and upheld the prospect of Nazi supremacy in Europe and the world."
+In retort to this, the Francoist government sponsored the publication of a pamphlet, España y los Judíos (1949), which erroneously claimed that Franco had saved as many as 50,000 Jews from France and South-Eastern Europe during the Holocaust.
 In 1949, the State of Israel voted against lifting sanctions against Spain in the United Nations General Assembly due to the Francoist regime's sympathy and material support for the Axis Powers.
 The hostility between both countries paved the way for Spain's fostering of relations with the unaligned Arab nations (nurturing the narrative of the so-called "traditional Hispano-Arab friendship"), which helped Spain to overcome international isolation.
 A cornerstone of Arab-Spanish friendship was the non-recognition of Israel.
 In these years, several editions of the antisemitic libel of The Protocols of the Elders of Zion were published in Spain, finding positive reception as factual truth among the most extreme factions of the regime.
 Despite the lack of diplomatic ties, the Franco government aided in Jewish emigration from Morocco in the 1960s and, during the Six-Day War in 1967, issued laissez-passer documents to Egyptian Jews, enabling them to emigrate.